Special Event Permitting Process

 The Office of Special Events may reject or deny a permit application on one or more of the following grounds:

 - Failure to submit an application within the time periods outlined in Ch.
 28 of the Tampa City Code, The Special Events Ordinance.

 - The application is incomplete.

 - The applicant owes money to the City from another event, services provided or damages to city property.

 - Another completed application was received and given preliminary approval for the same date and or space.

-- If the event conflicts with planned programs conducted by the city or non-governmental agencies for the same date and times.
+- If the event conflicts with planned programs conducted by the city or non-governmental agencies for the same date and time.

-- The use or event proposed by the applicant would present an unreasonable danger to health or safety of the public or applicant.
+- The use or event proposed by the applicant would present an unreasonable danger to the health or safety of the public or applicant.

 - If the applicant cannot follow applicable local, state and federal license requirements for all or part of the planned event.

 - If the use or event is against the law.